-6 Knowledge of energy and power technologies
+4 Knowledge of energy and power technologies

-- 1. Identify origins and use of traditional and alternative energy sources (e.g., thermal, radiant, nuclear, electrical, mechanical, fluid). - 2.
-Identify terminology of power sources (e.g., steam, diesel, internal combustion, hydraulic, pneumatic, electrical, jet, rocket, solar). - 3.
-Identify characteristics of materials used in energy and power technologies. - 4.
-Identify basic alternating current (AC) and direct current (DC) circuits and their components. - 5.
-Apply Ohm's law and Kirchoff's law to basic circuits. - 6.
-Identify the characteristics of different types of electronic circuitry (e.g., series, parallel, mixed, analog).
+- 1. Analyze the characteristics of power (e.g., steam, fluid power, electrical, solid and liquid fuels, nuclear, solar) and methods of generation and distribution. - 2.
+Analyze the economic, social, and environmental impacts of traditional and alternative energy sources. - 3.
+Select appropriate tools and materials used in various energy and power technologies. - 4.
+Identify characteristics of AC and DC circuits and their components (e.g., source, load, path). - 5.
+Apply Ohm's law and Kirchhoff's law to series and parallel circuits. - 6.
+Distinguish between the characteristics of analog and digital circuits.